 Now that the holiday season is over, all the chilly weather, snow, ice, and wind isn’t quite as magical.
-Even less magical is when that snow, ice, and wind causes you to get into a wreck!
+Even less magical is when that snow, ice, and wind cause you to get into a wreck!

-Careful driving in these conditions is absolutely necessary, and unfortunately it only takes one person to ruin it for the rest.
+Careful driving in these conditions is absolutely necessary, and unfortunately, it only takes one person to ruin it for the rest.

 Some accidents are, unfortunately, unavoidable, but you can take actions to ensure that you are as safe as possible on the road, and not causing the accidents yourself.